-As Georgia Lifts Restrictions, Its Hospitals Are Not Ready For A COVID-19 Surge
+As Georgia Lifts Restrictions, Its Hospitals May Be Unready For A COVID-19 Surge

 Kemp has also cited concerns about Georgia's economy, one of the hardest hit by job losses, when defending his reopening plan.

 Kemp's spokesperson, Cody Hall, told Public Integrity that he would not comment on how the state would handle any future coronavirus surge.
 Hall pointed to the state's data on hospital bed capacity, which is slightly rosier than the federal outlook.
-The state has also set up a 200-bed temporary hospital in an Atlanta convention center and with the help of FEMA dispatched four mobile units of about 22 beds each to different corners of the state.
+The state has also set up a 200-bed temporary hospital in an Atlanta convention center and, with the help of FEMA, dispatched four mobile units of about 22 beds each to different corners of the state.

 If Georgia's decision to reopen early backfires, certain residents may shoulder the bulk of the consequences — not only the elderly, who are at higher risk of complications from the virus, but also African Americans.